jack-thomas/recipes.jackthomas.io/_posts/2023-01-02-danish-puff.md

 ## Source

-Mom originally had two recipes for this: one from Tim and another from Jamie.
-I combined the most logical parts of both recipes into this recipe.
+Tim Mickelson > Jodi Thomas > Jack Thomas (heavily rewritten)

 This is ostensibly an old Mickelson family recipe.
 That being said, this "family recipe" is strikingly similar to this Betty Crocker [recipe](https://www.bettycrocker.com/recipes/danish-puff/eb777096-ceca-4e87-9d23-227659d088cd).
 The only difference really is the glaze.

 ## Comments